kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 ===========

-Raster data in a variety of formats, such as TIFF, netCDF, GRIB, etc. can be imported in petascope through the ``wcst_import.sh`` utility.
+Raster data in a variety of formats, such as TIFF, netCDF, GRIB, etc. can be imported in rasdaman through the ``wcst_import.sh`` utility.
 Internally it is based on ``WCS-T`` requests, but hides the complexity and maintains the geo-related metadata in its so-called ``petascopedb`` while the raster data get ingested into the rasdaman array store.

-Building large *timeseries/datacubes*, *mosaics*, etc. and keeping them up-to-date as new data arrive available is supported for a large variety of data formats and file/directory organizations.
+Building large *time-series / datacubes*, *mosaics*, etc. and keeping them up-to-date as new data become available is supported for a large variety of data formats and file/directory organizations.

 The systemtest contains `many examples <http://rasdaman.org/browser/systemtest/testcases_services/test_all_wcst_import/testdata>`__ for importing different types of data.